Moab-Bit-Coders-Repository/satellite-api/README.md

 # Ionosphere

-A lightning app (Lapp) based on c-lightning based.
+A lightning app (Lapp) based on c-lightning.
 Presents an API to submit messages for global broadcast over Blockstream Satellite and pay for them with Bitcoin Lightning payments.

 A brief screencast demonstration is available [here](https://drive.google.com/file/d/1W-wjVwT0sGOS28dnfRrgG1S4DE5Xbnl_/view?usp=sharing).